What is semantic kernel

 What's an AI agent?

-The launch of ChatGPT showcased the capabilities of artificial intelligence (AI) and spearheaded AI integration.
 An AI agent is a program that can achieve predetermined goals.
-Similar to ChatGPT, AI agents are powered by large language models (LLMs) that are trained on massive amounts of data.
-AI agents can fulfill a wide variety of tasks with some or minimal human intervention.
+AI agents are powered by large language models (LLMs) that are trained on massive amounts of data.
+An AI agent can fulfill a wide variety of tasks with some or minimal human intervention.
+AI agents can help you:

 • Write code.